crguezl/quotes-and-thoughts/_posts/2020-01-26-not-a-single-of-your-ancestos-died-in-childhood.md

 > In breeding experiments, Michael R. Rose selected fruit flies for long lifespan.
 Based on antagonistic pleiotropy, Rose expected that this would surely reduce their fertility.
 His team found that they were able to breed flies that lived more than twice as long as the flies they started with, *but to their surprise, the long-lived, inbred flies actually laid more eggs than the short-lived flies*.
 This was another setback for pleiotropy theory, though Rose maintains it may be an experimental artifact.

 [Wikpedia: Antagonist Pleiothropy](https://en.wikipedia.org/wiki/Evolution_of_ageing#Antagonistic_pleiotropy)

+> Antagonistic pleiotropy suggests that genes have different effects at different stages of life. *For example, a gene that increases growth and fertility but also increases the risk of cancer in old age means more children but a shorter life span*.
+This gene would still spread in a given population because evolution favors survival of the gene, not the longevity of an individual life.
+One gene might have two different, unrelated effects (pleiotropy) that are seemingly at odds with one another (antagonistic). **Survival of the gene is always given priority over longevity of the individual**.

+...

+> There is a particular gene that codes for a protein known as insulin-like growth factor 1 (IGF-1).
+High levels of IGF-1 promote growth, allowing organisms to grow larger, reproduce faster, and weather wounds better.
+That’s a huge advantage in the competition to survive in order to have children.
+However, in old age, high IGF-1 contributes to cancer, heart disease, and early death, and by that time, the gene has already passed into the next generation.
+When growth/reproduction comes up against longevity, evolution favors reproduction and high IGF-1 levels.
+This is the fundamental and natural balance between growth and longevity.

+DiNicolantonio and Fung. *The Longevity Solution*

 ## Consequences of Medawar Theory